-- Use multiple sources of information, in addition to test results, as the basis of assessment for counseling/advisement - Provide special accommodations for ethnic and language minority students and students with learning or physical disabilities - Provide a mechanism for changing a specified educational goal - Inform students of their responsibilities and rights regarding matriculation services - Upon request, provide students with written District procedures concerning challenges, complaints or appeals of SSSP services
+- Use multiple sources of information, in addition to test results, as the basis of assessment for counseling/advisement - Provide special accommodations for ethnic and language minority students and students with learning or physical disabilities - Provide a mechanism for changing a specified educational goal - Inform students of their responsibilities and rights regarding matriculation services - Upon request, provide students with written District procedures concerning challenges, complaints or appeals of matriculation services

-The student has the right, and is strongly encouraged, to receive all SSSP services provided by the College.
+The student has the right, and is strongly encouraged, to receive all matriculation services provided by the College.
 The student also has the right to refuse any or all of these services.

 Exemptions.
-The following students may be exempt from assessment, orientation, and education planning:
+The following students are exempt from matriculation: